Emacs Lisp: Font Lock Mode Basics

 font-lock-mode

-is on, it will use the value of font-lock-defaults to color buffer.
+is on, it uses the value of font-lock-defaults to color buffer.

 font-lock-defaults Value Structure